millord237/Stable-Video-Infinity/README.md

 ## 🚀 [12-04-2025] Update SVI 2.0 (Supporting Wan 2.1 and Wan 2.2)

 Try SVI-2.0 for both Wan 2.1 ([main branch](https://github.com/vita-epfl/Stable-Video-Infinity#)) and Wan 2.2 ([svi_wan22 branch](https://github.com/vita-epfl/Stable-Video-Infinity/tree/svi_wan22)), which share the same inference setup with SVI-Shot.
 Note that workflow should use the same format as SVI-Shot (including the first-frame padding), rather than directly using Pure Wan + LoRA!
+We have just released an initial version in the `svi_wan22` branch (12-07-2025), built on the **WanVideoWrapper ComfyUI workflow**.
+A native ComfyUI workflow is currently under deployment.

 SVI-2.0 is a unified version: it inherits the motion dynamics of SVI-Film while retaining the stability of SVI-Shot.
 For example, it enables controllable exit–reenter character attributes and supports subtle scene transitions within a shot.

+What is our next release?
+Wan 2.2 Animate SVI!
+We found that tuning with only 1k samples is sufficient to unlock infinite-length generation for Wan 2.2 Animate, and we are trying to scale up now.
+The performance is far better than our original SVI-Dance based on UniAnimate-DiT.

 ## ✨ Highlight